 To get the perfect measurement for pulls, a cabinet hardware jig can simplify the task during this step.
 Start by measuring the handle and dividing it by two.
 That number becomes the center point for the attachment.
 For example, if the hardware is 6 inches long, just measure 3 inches from zero on either side and adjust the blue slides to mark these points.

 After creating the template, it’s now easier to make markings on the panel using an awl.

 Step 3: Drill from the front

 When drilling the screw holes, it’s vital to make a starter hole to prevent errors later.
-After determining where to put knobs and handles on kitchen cabinets (Learn: How to Choose Knobs or Pulls on Kitchen Cabinets), drilling a small bit from the front comes next.
+After determining where to put knobs and handles on kitchen cabinets, drilling a small bit from the front comes next.
 After all, it’s harder to fix a hole that is much larger than the screw.

 Following the starter drill holes at marked positions, it is now possible to create a larger hole.
 Remember to use the right drill bit size and follow a 90-degree angle for this portion!

 Step 4: Attach the handle